 Recording finances and claiming expenses correctly

 On a very practical level – you need to make sure that any expenses you claim (bills, travel costs, broadband etc) are attributed to the right business.
-Otherwise, you could end up with one heck of an accounting headache!
+You could end up with one heck of an accounting headache otherwise!

 For example, say you were to claim all your travel expenses through your sole trader business but use it for your limited company work half the time.
-HMRC would then be within its rights to disallow half the costs you’d claimed, and hit you with a bill for the additional tax – plus penalties.
+HMRC could then disallow half the costs you’d claimed, and hit you with a bill for the additional tax – plus penalties.

 Be clear what work each business does